'Dancing With the Stars' Drops Some Hints on the First Celebs

 "We’d LOVE to tell you who this is… But we’re going to make you wait a few more days. 😏 Any guesses?," DWTS captioned a snapshot of a dark-haired woman in a dark dress with bedazzled 'DWTS' body jewels on her arm.

-However, some fans have gone even farther with their analysis, pointing to the word "LOVE" in the caption as evidence, and even comparing blemishes on the reality star and the woman in the photo.
+Before those reports broke, fans were already getting in-depth with their analysis, pointing to the word "LOVE" in the caption as evidence, and even comparing blemishes on the reality star and the woman in the photo.

 "That’s deff Hannah I looked at her most recent she’s got the same hand freckles," one user wrote.
 Another added, "I mean when they relocate to LA after their season it's usually a given, for a few reasons.
 This being one of them."